Under the Convention, all Parties should report on the steps they are taking to implement the Convention

 Compilation and Synthesis Reports

-latest C&S report of the fifth NCs, presented to SBI 34 (Bonn, June 2011), has presented a summary of
+The latest C&S report of sixth NCs, presented to SBI 41 (Lima, December 2014), has presented a summary of

 information reported under both, the Convention and under its Kyoto Protocol.